fisart/Tempest/README.md

 3.) the Station ID from the weather station
 4.)
 IP Symcon which you can find here : https://www.symcon.de/

-The Software will install itself and will create three html pages which give you details of the daily, hourly and immediate Weather condition
+The Software will install itself and will create four html pages which give you details of the daily, hourly and immediate Weather condition
+(This Data comes from Weatherflow) plus the Device Data generated from the Tempest Station Skript (This Data comes from your local Tempest Weatherstation).
 The Script allows for a large degree of customization.
 Those parameters can be stored locally and  used on the fly The source of the Data is Weatherflow and you need an Internet Connection